Basic Air Pollution Facts

 Below are some facts and info on environmental pollution.

-It is estimated that you breathe 20,000 liters of air each day.
-This means the more polluted the air is, the more we breathe into our lungs dangerous chemicals.
+- It is estimated that you breathe 20,000 liters of air each day.
+This means the more polluted the air is, the more we breathe dangerous chemicals into our lungs.

-In the great "Smog Disaster" in London in 1952, four thousand people died in a few days due to the high concentrations of pollution.
+- In the great “Smog Disaster” in London in 1952, four thousand people died in a few days due to the high concentrations of pollution.
 London’s air was filled with sooth and carbon dioxide, mixed with fog, creating a very toxic air called Smog.

 Motor vehicles produce more air pollution than any other single human activity.
-One full commuter bus can mean 40 less cars going through your neighborhood.
+One full commuter bus can mean 40 fewer cars going through your neighborhood.

 1. Household air pollution and health.
 Fact sheet N°292.
 WHO, http://www.who.int/mediacentre/factsheets/fs292/en/

 3. Indoor air.
 The Department of Environment, Australia: http://www.environment.gov.au/topics/environment-protection/air-quality/indoor-air

 6. What is Air Pollution: EPA Victoria., http://www.epa.vic.gov.au/air/aq4kids/main_pollutants.asp

 7. Asthma and Air Pollution., Natural Resources Defense Council: http://www.nrdc.org/health/effects/fasthma.asp

 8. Air Pollution And Health, Environmental Protection UK. http://www.environmental-protection.org.uk/committees/air-quality/about-air-pollution/air-pollution-and-health/